raminrasoulinezhad/DeepBenchVerilog/README.md

 2- In the case of RNNs and GEMMs, we deal with matrix multiplications.
 So, we can unroll three dimensions.
 Vivado HLS has a 1024 limitation for unrolling each dimension.

 3- Larger unrollings require higher compilation time.
-As a rule of thumb, if dimensions are all less or equal to 256, the compilation time is fine withing 12 hours.
+As a rule of thumb, if dimensions are all less or equal to 256, the compilation time is within 12 hours.

 4- unrolling by the powers of two are not the best performance cases as it highly depends on the kernel sizes due to under-utilization.
 So, we see a lot of various IP core sizings.